-AWARD WINNING SCOTTISH SINGER
+AWARD-WINNING SCOTTISH SINGER

 Her music soared to the forefront of the UK’s wider musical audience after live sessions on BBC Radio 2 and BBC Radio 3, and she has since made several TV performances, most recently with the BBC Scottish Symphony Orchestra.
-Highly regarded as a collaborator and composer, Macpherson picked up a nomination for ‘Composer of the Year’ at the Scots Trad Music Awards in 2019 and has performed and worked alongside internationally acclaimed artists such as Carlos Núñez Muñoz (Galicia); Capercaillie (Scotland); Suraj and Chand Khan (Lahore, Pakistan); The Unusual Suspects of Celtic Colours (Canada) and Martyn Bennett’s GRIT Orchestra.
+Highly regarded as a collaborator, Mischa has also performed and worked alongside internationally acclaimed artists such as Carlos Núñez Muñoz (Galicia); Capercaillie (Scotland); Suraj and Chand Khan (Lahore, Pakistan); The Unusual Suspects of Celtic Colours (Canada); and Martyn Bennett’s GRIT Orchestra.

 In 2019 she picked up a nomination for ‘Composer of the Year’ at the Scots Trad Music Awards.
 A move to Finland to study at the Sibelius Academy ignited Mischa’s passion for composition and improvisation and it was there she began exploring the setting and reworking of Gaelic and Scots poetry to new melodies.
 She went on to compose a new suite of Gaelic Songs ‘Bho Eirigh Gu Laighe Grein’ for the Blas Festival and the Celtic Connections 2019 New Voices Series; and has since taken role as Music Director for the critically acclaimed ‘Hebridean Treasure’ project, exploring the links between ancient Scotland and India’s relationship with spirituality and the natural world through music, dance and narrative.